raspberrypilearning/target-practice/en/step_5.md

 --- /task ---

-`elif`s (else - if) can be used to add more conditions to your `if` statement.
+`elif` (else - if) can be used to add more conditions to your `if` statement.
 These will be read from top to bottom.
 As soon as a **True** condition is found, it will be actioned.
 The remaining conditions will be ignored.

 --- task ---